+There are different dog ear shapes and types when it comes to the world of dogs.
+After all, this is not surprising.
 There’s no shadow of doubt that by tinkering with genetics, humans have made the dog the most varied species on earth, a practice leading to different body sizes, coat colors and even different types of ear shapes.
 Interestingly, in the world of dogs, there’s much more than erect ears and pendulous ears which are what most of us are accustomed to.
-So today, let’s discover a variety of ears dogs are equipped with and the quite colorful terms used by fanciers and some kennel clubs to depict them.
+So today, let’s discover a variety of dog ear shapes and types and the quite colorful terms used by fanciers and some kennel clubs to depict them.
 And these are just a few, as there are many more!

 As the name implies, these ears are upright, and therefore, pointing upwards.